chappy84/google-analytics-server-side/README.md

 BotInfo
 -------

-You must enable botInfo for it to ignore any search/trawler bots.
+You must enable `BotInfo` for it to ignore any search/trawler bots.
-To do this you need to pass one of true, and associative array or an instance of the adapter you want to use into the class.
-The code will default to the BrowsCap adapter.
+To do this you need to pass one of `true`, and associative array, or an instance of the adapter you want to use into the class.
+The code will default to the `BrowsCap` adapter.
 Setting this to true will use the default.
-If you pass an associative array, this will be passed to BotInfo and through to the Adapter.
-When providing an associative array you can also pass the element 'adapter' which will tell BotInfo which class to use as the Adapter.
+If you pass an associative array, this will be passed to `BotInfo` and through to the Adapter.
+When providing an associative array you can also pass the element `'adapter'` which will tell `BotInfo` which class to use as the adapter.
-You can also pass an instance of a Gass\BotInfo Adapter which will be used by the Gass\BotInfo Class.
+You can also pass an instance of a `Gass\BotInfo\BotInfoInterface` adapter which will be used by the `Gass\BotInfo` class.

 ### Adapters

-There are two adapters available in the GASS framework
+There are two adapters available in the GASS package

 #### BrowsCap
 There are four options as part of the array configuration parameter: